-While it may seem intimidating at first, qualifying, or re-qualifying to become a project manager is not impossible.
+While it may seem intimidating at first, qualifying (or re-qualifying) to become a project manager is not impossible.

-Conclusion: PMs expertly navigate projects towards success
+Conclusion: PMs are responsible for guiding projects towards success

-It is their job to coordinate teams and act as mediators between the teams and the client to ensure everything goes smoothly — and that the project is finished within the set temporal and budgetary constraints.
+It is their job to coordinate teams and act as mediators between the teams and the client(s) to ensure everything goes smoothly — and that the project is finished within the set time and budget constraints.

 Being a project manager is not something anyone can do.
-It takes unparalleled organizational skills, excellent communication skills, a strong and authoritative voice, and a certain kind of mental fortitude few are blessed with.
+It takes unparalleled organizational ability, excellent communication skills, and a certain kind of mental fortitude not many are blessed with.

 The good news is that the road to project management is open to anyone.
 So, if at any point in life, you decide that you are suited for this “virtually recession-proof” position, all it takes is a little effort and the right certification to get you going.

 - Cane, A. (2011, November 3).
 Project managers – why they are underrated and in short supply.
 Financial Times. https://www.ft.com/.
 Retrieved on August 28, 2023, from https://www.ft.com/content/0827adba-fa72-11e0-8fe7-00144feab49a

 - Harrin, E. (2021).
 The 2021 Project Management Report.
 RGPM. https://rebelsguidetopm.com/.
 Retrieved on August 28, 2023, from https://rebelsguidetopm.com/project-management-statistics/

 - Project Management Institute.
-(2017).
-A guide to the project management body of knowledge (6th ed.).
+(2021).
+A guide to the project management body of knowledge (7th ed.).
 Project Management Institute.

-- Project Management Insititute.
+- Project Management Institute.
 (2021).Talent Gap: Ten-Year Employment Trends, Costs, and Global Implications.
 PMI.
 Retrieved January 20, 2022, from https://www.pmi.org/-/media/pmi/documents/public/pdf/learning/career-central/talent-gap-report-2021-finalfinal.pdf?v=a7ff5855-2b86-4578-9b7f-3dbe26d0402d&sc_lang_temp=en